Unboxed-Software/solana-course/content/closing-accounts.md

 }
 ```

 This program transfers the lamports out of an account and zeroes out the account data in a single instruction in hopes of preventing a subsequent instruction from utilizing this account again before it has been garbage collected.
-This does not completely solve the program, as it it still possible to refund and re-initialize the account data in a subsequent instruction.
+This does not completely solve the problem, as it is still possible to refund and re-initialize the account data in a subsequent instruction.

 ## Using an Account Discriminator

 Another step we can take is to utilize Anchor’s account discriminator.
 We’ve already learned about how account discriminators are used to determine what program owns an account and the account type that the data should be deserialized to.
 Well, it turns out that this discriminator can also be used to mark an account as ‘Closed’.
 Anchor has a specific `CLOSED_ACCOUNT_DISCRIMINATOR` variant for this exact purpose.

 Any accounts passed in to an Anchor instruction with its discriminator set to the `CLOSED_ACCOUNT_DISCRIMINATOR` variant will not pass the discriminator check and thus will not be considered valid by the program (since its discriminator was reset).
-Because Anchor instructions check an account’s discriminator every time one is passed in, this can be used as a way to make sure a closed account cannot be re-initialized before it is garbage collected.
-You still have to transfer the account’s lamports and zero out its data, but this can protect your program from revival attacks.
+Because Anchor instructions check an account’s discriminator every time one is passed in, this can be used as a way to make sure a closed account cannot be used again if it's refunded before it can be garbage collected.
+You still have to transfer the account’s lamports and zero out its data, but this can help protect your program from revival attacks.

 ```rust
 use anchor_lang::prelude::*;